wessenstam/demoguide/docs/instructor/instructor.md

 Quick checks:

-1. Can login as the user on the RDS01 and get MFA challenges
+1. Can login as the user **afoster** on the RDS01 and get MFA challenges
 2. Can login to the Secret Server UI from the Client.
 3. Can login to all VMs using the mentioned username and password combination